Components

 # Add to /etc/hosts

-echo "$INGRESS_IP grafana.local prometheus.local" | sudo tee -a /etc/hosts
+echo "$INGRESS_IP grafana.local prometheus.local alertmanager.local" | sudo tee -a /etc/hosts

 # Access

-open http://grafana.local
+open https://grafana.local

 Credentials: